isuftin/chef-cookbook-owi-docker/README.md

 array and run the `users_to_docker_group` recipe.
 This recipe obviously needs to be run after the Docker service is installed via the `docker_service` recipe.

+### Docker Image
+---

+The `owi_docker::docker_image` recipe is a wrapper around the upstream Docker cookbook library.
+Use the same properties in this recipe as you would passing to the Docker cookbook docker_image library.

+### Docker Container
+---

+The `owi_docker::docker_container` recipe is a wrapper around the upstream Docker cookbook library.
+Use the same properties in this recipe as you would passing to the Docker cookbook docker_container library.

 ### Docker Machine
 ---